 200,000 people live in Rotterdam South.
 There are beautiful canals, picturesque avenues and some schools are more charming than those in the North.
 How is then possible that the South has such a negative image?
-Why is there so much poverty, high unemployment, less public transport and low levels of higher education?
-How is it possible that city and port have grown so far apart?
-And why do the dikes form a barrier?
+Why is there so much poverty, high unemployment, less public transport, and low levels of higher education?
+How is it possible that the city and port have grown so far apart?
+And why do the dykes form a barrier?

-In a three-year search, Francine Houben studied the history of South, spoke with the Port Authority, inland navigation boaters, residents, market vendors, educational institutions, mobility experts, artists, officials and administrators.
-Her conclusion was: an integrated vision is needed that gives the South a perspective again.
-What if the existing dike infrastructure is transformed into a spectacular ten-kilometer-long dike park, a reconciliation between port and city?
+In a three-year search, Francine Houben, Creative Director of Mecanoo, studied the history of the South, spoke with the Port Authority, inland navigation boaters, residents, market vendors, educational institutions, mobility experts, artists, officials, and administrators.
+She concluded that the South needs an integrated urban vision for future development.
+What if the existing dyke infrastructure is transformed into a spectacular ten-kilometre-long dyke park, a reconciliation between port and city?
 A green ribbon where Southerners, both residents and port workers alike, can walk, stroll, and do sports?

 An education campus in the Maashaven will focus on the theme of care, technology and logistics.
-This will act as a place for collaboration between Delft University of Technology, Erasmus University Rotterdam, HBO, MBO, startups and culture, of course also providing new student accommodation.
-Waalhaven South Campus, just like the piers in the Waalhaven, will transform into places where working, living and recreation merge together.
+This will act as a place for collaboration between the Delft University of Technology, Erasmus University Rotterdam, primary and secondary education, start-ups and culture, and will also provide new student accommodation.
+Waalhaven South Campus, just like the piers in the Waalhaven, will transform into places where working, living and recreation merge.